Crime Prevention Tips

-Burglary and theft are on the rise.
-Please look over some recommendations from the Loveland Police Division on how to reduce your risk.
+Here are some recommendations from the Loveland Police Department to help reduce your crime risk.

 - Do not allow bushes, shrubs, and trees to create blind spots or hiding places.